Love scammers seek out the vulnerable, lonely

 If it seems to good to be true, it probably is.
-That’s the hard truth when it comes to scammers who portray themselves as your perfect match, said experts in the field.
+That’s the hard truth when it comes to scammers who portray themselves as your perfect match, said local experts.

 Love scams, also called “romance scams” or “confidence fraud,” involve a person pretending to be a love interest while scamming a person for money.
 Typically, the scams begin online, and the victim and perpetrator never meet in person.
 Pennsylvania was among five states with the highest number of victims, according to the FBI.
 Scammers may peruse legitimate dating sites for victims and peruse public profiles to identify ways to manipulate a target.